NREL/HPC/Systems/Swift/running.md

 ## Example
 Environments are provided with a number of commonly used modules including compilers, common build tools, specific AMD optimized libraries, and some analysis tools.
 The environments are in date stamped subdirectory under in the directory /nopt/nrel/apps.
-Each environemnt directory has a file myenv.\*.
+Each environment directory has a file myenv.\*.
 Sourcing that file will enable the environment.

 In the directory for an environment you will see a subdirectory **example**.
 This contains a makefile for a simple hello world program written in both Fortran and C.  The README.md file contains additional information, most of which is replicated here.
 It is suggested you